 TryMosaic GDPR Notice

-Reflective MindApp Ltd | ICO Registration: ZB887508
+Effective Date: 8 March 2025 Reflective MindApp Ltd | ICO Registration: ZB887508

 1. Overview of GDPR

 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union and the European Economic Area.
 It also addresses the export of personal data outside the EU and EEA areas.
+The GDPR aims primarily to give control to individuals over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 Key GDPR Principles